 I am a scholar of religion and esotericism.
 I have received a degree of candidate of sciences in philosophy at Moscow State University (Russia) in 2015.
 My dissertation focused on the Hermetic Order of the Golden Dawn and attempted to represent its doctrines in the context of fin de siècle European philosophy.
-Since 2018 I continue my research as a doctoral student at Rice University (Houston, TX).
+Since 2018 I continue my research as a graduate student at Rice University (Houston, TX).
 I also serve as a board member of the Association for the Study of Esotericism and Mysticism, a non-profit scholarly organization created to promote development of esoteric studies in post-Soviet region.

 My primary field of expertise is the study of modern and contemporary Western esoteric currents.
 Topics that I have addressed before include Wicca, Thelema, Theosophy, and the Hermetic Order of the Golden Dawn.
 My current research, however, deals primarily with the history of esoteric groups in the Soviet Union, especially during the late-Soviet period (1953 – 1991).